-If you use Rspamd fuzzy feeds and/or Rspamd URLs/Emails black lists then you need to understand the existing limits and whether you are qualifying for the free usage terms.
+If you use Rspamd fuzzy feeds and/or Rspamd URLs/Emails black lists, it is important to understand the current limits and whether you are eligible for free usage.

-To qualify for free usage of the feeds you must satisfy the following conditions:
+To qualify for free usage of the feeds, you must meet the following conditions:

-If you qualify (1) but still got blocked then please contact us by using our email address: email@example.com
+If you qualify (1) and (2) but still got blocked then please contact us by using our email address: email@example.com

-If you do not qualify these definitions than you could either stop using this service or contact us for a premium service that is mainly intended to cover our costs to provide free access.
-Please use the same email address for enquiries: firstname.lastname@example.org
+If you do not meet these criteria, you can either stop using this service or contact us for a premium service that covers our costs for providing free access.
+Please use the following email address for inquiries: firstname.lastname@example.org

 In addition, the premium service also offers more hashes and longer retention policies, as well as lower latency between a spamtrap hit and the fuzzy hash being placed in storage.

 This service also includes rsync-based access to the URLs and Emails feeds, allowing you to use your own rbldnsd to serve this data with no delays for your email scanners.